saintmalik/blog.saintmalik.me/blog/2026-06-25-kubernetes-runtime-security.md

 ## The Second Time It Happened

-On a separate backend assessment we found **SSRF in the Books service**, not a generic file upload.
+On a separate backend assessment we found **SSRF in the one service**, not a generic file upload.
 When you save or contribute a book, you pass a `thumbnail` URL.
-A background worker (`BookThumbnailQueue`) fetches it with `axios.get()` after a weak allowlist check: `startsWith('https://images-na.ssl-images-amazon.com')`.
+A background worker (`ThumbnailQueue`) fetches it with `axios.get()` after a weak allowlist check: `startsWith('https://images-na.ssl-images-amazon.com')`.
 Prefix the URL with that string, add `@`, and point the rest at your host.
 The server still fetches your URL.

 We **confirmed** the SSRF first: submit a thumbnail like `https://images-na.ssl-images-amazon.com@attacker.example/...`, wait for the worker, and the stored thumbnail changes to whatever the backend retrieved.
 That is server-side fetch, proven.

 From there we ran a **blind internal scan**.
-Chained redirects through an external tunnel let the worker follow into `kubernetes.default.svc`, internal microservices (`*.microservice.svc.cluster.local`), Vault, NATS, and the AWS metadata endpoint.
+Chained redirects through an external tunnel let the worker follow into `kubernetes.default.svc`, internal microservices (`*.platformservice.svc.cluster.local`), Vault, NATS, and the AWS metadata endpoint.
 We did not get clean response bodies back.
 We inferred reachability from worker log patterns ("Corrupt Header" vs "Connection Refused").
 Not a cluster takeover.
 Not a confirmed Secret exfiltration.
 But outbound probes from a pod that should only talk to Amazon image hosts, and **nobody on the team knew anything was happening**.

 Preventive controls did not fail loudly.
 The story was active abuse inside the boundary with **zero runtime signal**.